maixnor/wu-quartz/content/semester 2/Mixed Strategies.md

+# Requirements
 - 0-sum game
+- indifference condition
+	- agents must be indifferent to which strategy they use
 	- e.g. rock-paper-scissors
 		- there is no clear profit-maximizing strategy
 		- any response is the best response in pure strategies
+# Equilibrium
 - no [[Nash Equilibrium]] in pure strategies
 - **BUT** there is an [[equilibrium]] with **mixed strategies**
 	- mixed strategy ... taking probabilities of actions into account